a-ghasemi/simpha/README.md

-# A MVC framework over PHP
+# SIMPHA (*a simple MVC framework over PHP*)

 ## Getting Started
+1. clone it
-1. run `composer install` in root folder
+2. run `composer install` in its root folder
-2. create your routes
+3. create your routes
-3. create your views
+4. create your views
-4. enjoy
+5. enjoy

 ## Documentation
 ### Routing